 Since the nature of human choices and action are central to debates about free will and determinism there is a close connection between positions about these issues and positions about consciousness and personal identity.
 The kind of determinism that Collins advocates is a natural extension of his materialist, empirical and naturalistic account of consciousness.
 In his account of consciousness, Collins makes the pursuit of pleasure and the avoidance of pain the most basic motives of action.
 This makes happiness and misery necessary concomitants of consciousness, and thus conscious beings are endowed with a desire for happiness.
 This is true as much of animals as it is of human beings and accounts for a large number of similarities in the behavior of humans and animals.
 Collins holds that if the behavior of animals is determined, then that of humans must be as well.

-In the Collins Clarke correspondence of 1706-08 Collins claims that Clarke's argument for dualism is useless to religion and morality because of the problem of explaining how the immaterial mind and the material body interact.
+In the Clarke Collins correspondence of 1707–08 Collins claims that Clarke's argument for dualism is useless to religion and morality because of the problem of explaining how the immaterial mind and the material body interact.
 One of Clarke's counter-charges is that Collins' materialism is dangerous to religion and morality because it implies a determinism that is destructive of religion and morality.

 Collins claims that human action is caused in much the same way as the actions of clocks.
 Both are necessary agents, though the causes that produce the action in either case are very different.
-“Both are necessarily determined in their Actions: the one by the Appearances of Good and Evil, the other by a Weight or Spring” (ibid., p.
-872).
+“Both are necessarily determined in their Actions: the one by the Appearances of Good and Evil, the other by a Weight or Spring” (Clarke., p.
+872; Uzgalis 2011 p.
+226).
 Collins also attacks the free will position.
-He holds that the same causes will always produce the same effects and claims that the free will explanation of being able to do otherwise violates this basic principle of causal explanations (ibid., pp. 873 and 874).
+He holds that the same causes will always produce the same effects and claims that the free will explanation of being able to do otherwise violates this basic principle of causal explanations (ibid., pp. 873 and 874; Clarke and Collins, p.
+227 and 230).

 In A Philosophical Inquiry Concerning Human Liberty Collins briefly states his position.
 He rejects the view that there is any freedom from necessity and claims that insofar as there is human freedom it is “liberty or freedom from outward impediment to action.”
 Such freedom is compatible with necessity.
 Collins holds that every action has been caused and must necessarily have occurred.
 The future is as much determined as the past.
 He then gives six arguments for this form of determinism.